 Use brussels sprouts that are on the small size and tightly closed.
 You can finish these with many different types of cheese but I tend to go for Parmesan when the weather is good.
 I trade that in for heavier cheeses like gruyere or Gouda in colder weather.
 I finished them off with some toasted hazelnuts the other night - delicious!

-24 small brussels sprouts
+1 pound of small brussels sprouts

 fine-grain sea salt and freshly ground black pepper

-1/4 cup grated cheese of your choice
+1/4 cup grated cheese or chopped nuts - your choice!

-Heat 1 tablespoon of olive oil in your largest skillet over medium heat.
-Don't overheat the skillet, or the outsides of the brussels sprouts will cook too quickly.
+Heat the remaining tablespoon of olive oil in your largest skillet over medium heat.
+Don't overheat the skillet, or the outsides of the sprouts will cook too quickly.
 Place the brussels sprouts in the pan flat side down (single-layer), sprinkle with a couple pinches of salt, cover, and cook for roughly 5 minutes; the bottoms of the sprouts should only show a hint of browning.
 Cut into or taste one of the sprouts to gauge whether they're tender throughout.
 If not, cover and cook for a few more minutes.

 Once just tender, uncover, turn up the heat, and cook until the flat sides are deep brown and caramelized.
 Use a metal spatula to toss them once or twice to get some browning on the rounded side.
-Season with more salt, a few grinds of pepper, and a dusting of grated cheese.
+Season with more salt, a few grinds of pepper, and a dusting of grated cheese (or nuts).
 While you might be able to get away with keeping a platter of these warm in the oven for a few minutes, they are exponentially tastier if popped in your mouth immediately.